 - Remote Software GUI Developer – for the federal government offices of OMB and the BIA through CTACorp

 - Freelance PR Chic – promoting a variety of acts such as Paul Green’s School of Rock and Project/Object featuring Frank Zappa Alumni Ike Willis, Napoleon Murphy Brock and Don Preston.
-(Note: Ike Willis refuses to take interviews during “Matlock” and Nappy seems to spend gobs of time in laundromats.)
+(Note: Ike Willis refuses to take interviews during “Matlock” and, every time I called Nappy, he was at the laundromat.)

 “Welcome back!
 As flight attendants, you are the last layer of defense between a terrorist and the cockpit.
 Who can list seven items on board the aircraft that can be used as a weapon?”

 Training ended with distribution of the Employee Assistance number… in the event that you turn to booze or drugs for occupational therapy.
 Ill prepared to perform daily bomb sweeps over morning coffee, or smash wine bottles to slice a suicide terrorist, this job was no longer for me.
 I was recertified and resigned within the same week.

 REDIRECT: I dissolved my design company and enrolled at Albany, NY’s College of Saint Rose.
 There I revisited the derailed dream of earning an English degree while tutoring politics and literature.
 In April ’07 I was inducted into Sigma Tau Delta, the International English Honor Society.
 In October ’07, the International Journal of Baudrillard Studies scouted my post titled “May Paradise Look Nothing Like Disneyland“ and published it in Vol 4-3, alphabetically inserting me between the BBC and New York Times while entering my name into the ISSN catalog for eternity.
 And, in 2008, my research on Ideological vs. Factual Reality in The Last King of Scotland was published in the Journal of Undergraduate Research.